-Our Spotlight Interviews feature one artist on the last Tuesday of every month who will have been handpicked by our German artist manager, Christina Otto Sauer.
+Our Spotlight Interviews feature artists handpicked by our German artist manager, Christina Otto Sauer.
 Touching on musical origins, interests, future projects and inspirations, we hope you enjoy reading our artists’ answers as much as we do.
 First up – Son of Loughlin!

 - Tell us a bit about yourself and your career as an artist so far.